 Interfaces and virtual machines such as virtual servers play a significant role in the performance of a network.
 The dynamic nature of businesses results in dynamic networks.
 Virtualization helps with tackling a network's dynamic nature and improve its resource allocation and utilization.

 With virtualization and interfaces having such a huge stake in the functioning of a network, the need to visualize them in an easily interpretable format is indispensable.

 With the help of VM Maps and Business Views you can:

-ManageEngine OpManager, comprehensive network monitoring and network diagram software, is a one-stop solution to all your network monitoring and network diagramming needs.
+ManageEngine OpManager, comprehensive network monitoring and network diagramming tool, is a one-stop solution to all your network monitoring and network diagramming needs.
 From geographical to topological, overcome the obstacles in your visualization efforts with Manageengine OpManager, a powerful network diagram tool.
 Create real-time network diagrams that help you visualise your network while proactively identifying faults.